zsparal/api-documentation/source/reference/v1/payments-api/cancel-payment.rst

 --------
 ``200`` ``application/json; charset=utf-8``

-A payment object is returned, as described in :ref:`Get payment <v1/payments-get>`.
+A payment object is returned, as described in :doc:`Get payment </reference/v1/payments-api/get-payment>`.

 Example
 -------